broesie/beautiful-jekyll/tutorials/tasker/autovoice/contacts/send_email.md

+---
+layout: tutorial
-# Send a e-mail to your contacts by using AutoVoice
+title: Send an e-mail to your contacts by using AutoVoice
+---
-This tutorial will explain, how to to send a e-mail to a specific contact.
+This tutorial will explain, how to to send an e-mail to a specific contact.
 We can use a command like this: **Send an e-mail to John.**

 ### Requirements: